 Early History (1969–1995)

 Oceanic Society was founded in 1969 by a group of San Francisco Bay Area sailors and scientists who were concerned about the state of the oceans and decided to take action.
-Inspired by the events of their day—like the Santa Barbara oil spill of 1969, the publication of Rachel Carson’s Silent Spring, and growing public concern for the environment—they came together to form Oceanic Society, the first non-profit organization in America dedicated to marine conservation.
-Their aim was to bring greater public awareness and political action to issues of ocean health and to grow the global community of people working toward improved ocean stewardship.
+Inspired by the environmental awakening of the 1960s and further motivated by events like the Santa Barbara oil spill of 1969, they established Oceanic Society, the first non-profit organization in America dedicated to marine conservation.
+Their aim was to bring greater public awareness and political action to issues of ocean health and to build a global community of people working toward improved ocean stewardship.
 They succeeded, creating thousands of ocean advocates who shaped the ocean conservation movement that exists today.
 By 1982, Oceanic Society had more than 70,000 members in five chapters under the leadership of Chris duPont Roosevelt.

 In 1972, Oceanic Society launched its innovative Expeditions program, combining tourism with science, exploration, and conservation on ship-based expeditions to important ocean regions worldwide.
 Early Expeditions included New Zealand, Australia, Europe, the Caribbean, South and Central America, and the California coast.
 As Oceanic Society’s membership grew, so did the demand for Expeditions, and the program was expanded to include many more destinations and departures.